brentgroves/repsys/meetings/brent_h/week51.md

 This is a markdown file if it looks a little strange.
 You could use visual studio code or an online viewer such as <https://dillinger.io/>

+## Meeting Summary

+Talked to Aamir Ghaffar and Vishal Kumar Medavarapu

+- Table, Index, SPROC requirements to Aamir
+- Send email of PowerBI paginated (rdx) report to Vishal

 ## Report system

 Why do we need a report system besides the one that comes standard with Plex?